mitotic/slidoc/README.md

 Concept lists are used generate an automatic concept index.
 Indexing is done separately for regular slides and question slides.
-Slidoc supports concept chain naviagtion.
+Slidoc supports concept chain navigation.
 Starting from the index, you can easily navigate between all places in the document where a particular concept is discussed.

+Concepts: concepts, list; concepts, multiple;; concepts, tracking

 Notes:
 Concept lists are semicolon-separated and use the syntax `topic,